kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Another thing to note is that the scenes in the storyboard are not the default 600 x 600 squares that you get when using size classes.

 Size classes are still enabled, but the size of the initial Navigation Controller has been set to **iPhone 4-inch** under the **Simulated Metrics** section in the **Attributes inspector**.
-This just makes it a bit easier to work with the storyboard – and it helps make the screenshots fit in this book.
+This just makes it a bit easier to work with the storyboard; the simulated metrics property has no effect at runtime — the canvas will resize for different devices.
 ![bordered width=96%](images/06-simulated-metrics-iphone-4-inch_639x173.png)

 ## Your first stack view

-First thing on your list of fixes is using a stack view to maintain equal spacing between the buttons on the bottom row.
+First on your list of fixes is using a stack view to maintain equal spacing between the buttons on the bottom row.
 A stack view can distribute its views along its axis in various ways, one of which is with an equal amount of spacing between each view.

-Fortunately for you, embedding existing views into a new stack view is not rocket science.
+Fortunately, embedding existing views into a new stack view is not rocket science.
 First, select all of the buttons at the bottom of the **Spot Info View Controller** scene by **clicking** on one, then **Command-click** on the other two:
 ![bordered width=63%](images/07-select-bottom-row-of-buttons_420x80.png)

 If the outline view isn't already open, go ahead and open it by using the **Show Document Outline** button at the bottom left of the storyboard canvas: